loxilb-io/killercoda-examples/loxilb-3node-1client-lb/intro.md

-#  Achieving 3 Enpoints Load Balancing with LoxiLB
+#  Achieving 3 Endpoints Load Balancing with LoxiLB

 Welcome to the tutorial where you learn how to configure LoxiLB.